• Skip to primary navigation

 Instructions

-1. Make the coriander/cilantro chutney by blitzing the coriander/cilantro chutney ingredients in a food processor.
+• Make the green chutney by blitzing the cilantro chutney ingredients in a food processor.

-2. Place a frying pan on a medium to high heat and add the oil to the pan.
+• Place a frying pan on a medium to high heat and add oil.
 Add the red onion when the oil is hot and fry for a couple of minutes until it starts to turn translucent.

-3. Add the peppers and paneer and continue to cook until the peppers soften and the paneer starts to brown, tossing regularly to ensure the panner is brown on multiple sides.
+• Add the bell peppers and paneer and continue to cook until the peppers soften, and the paneer starts to brown, tossing regularly to ensure the paneer is brown on all sides.

-5. Add Kashmiri chilli, ground turmeric, ground cumin and stir in the tomato puree.
+• Add Kashmiri chili, ground turmeric, ground cumin and stir in the tomato paste.

-6. Remove from heat and stir in the yoghurt
+• Remove from heat and stir in the yogurt.

-8. Assemble the Kathi roll: Spread the chutney on each paratha, add some of the cooked paneer mixture, top with a little fresh coriander/cilantro, fold and serve immediately.
+• Assemble the Kathi roll: Spread the chutney on each paratha, add some of the cooked paneer mixture, top with a little fresh cilantro, fold into rolls and serve immediately.

 Notes